Carob Recipes – the dark brown pod of the Mediterranean

 I love searching for ingredients that are good for you, that you can easily sneak in place of something else and gain the health benefits.
 One I love is Carob, so I thought I would share four carob recipes I love, hopefully you will too!

-Let’s face it…..something you can add that tastes like chocolate, or add it with chocolate and maintain the health benefits, pass the plate love.
+Let’s face it…..something you can add that tastes like chocolate, or add it with chocolate and maintain the health benefits of carob, pass the plate love.

 I am not an advocate of eating the whole plate, but lets just say if you did – it would be better than say eating a whole bar of chocolate.

 Carob – the dark brown pod of the Mediterranean Ceratonia Siliqua tree, more commonly known as Carob has a great many health benefits.

 It has high levels of fiber, vitamins A, E and B-12, it contains absolutely no caffeine and is also low in sugar and fats – and it tastes like chocolate.
 So wonderful if you want to reduce the amount of sugar in your diet.

 Carob Powder comes from finely ground, dried and toasted pods of the carob tree.
 That is a great big bonus in my world.

 This is a great ingredient for those wanting to add something to your recipes to help lower cholesterol, help with digestive problems, help with eye health, maintain a glow in the skin and could help aid weight loss.